 Do you have a need for an expert witness in an area of specialization not listed here?

-Please email or call me with whatever specialty you are looking for and I will find you an expert,
+Please email or call us with whatever specialty you are looking for and we will find you an expert,

 whether it be in the insurance field or any other field in which a forensic expert is needed.